 SWE Analogy: RAG is like building a microservice with a search index to find relevant config files.
 Long-context is like just... loading the entire config directory into memory.
 If it fits, why build the plumbing?

-With Claude supporting 200K tokens and Gemini pushing 1M tokens, many use cases that previously required RAG can now just stuff all the documents directly into the context window.
+With Claude and Gemini both supporting up to ~1M tokens (as of 2026-06; verify with the provider), many use cases that previously required RAG can now just stuff all the documents directly into the context window.
 No chunking, no embeddings, no vector database — just read the files and send them.

 When to Use RAG vs Long-Context